 Just three weeks later, the 43-year-old was named manager of Scottish Premiership side Hibs on a three-and-a-half-year deal.
 He remains at the Edinburgh club.

 Less than two years after taking ownership of Sunderland, Donald is actively trying to sell the club and has come close to doing so on a number of occasions.

-At the turn of the year, with promotion looking increasingly unlikely, several Sunderland supporters group banded together, demanding that Donald pack his bags.
+At the start of 2020, with promotion looking increasingly unlikely, several Sunderland supporters group banded together, demanding that Donald pack his bags.
 The club swiftly confirmed that is his intention.

-In an interview with Talksport earlier this month, Donald said that he didn't regret buying the club but added, "but if I was presented with the same deal again that we got to buy it, I probably wouldn’t take it".
+In an interview with Talksport last March, Donald said that he didn't regret buying the club but added, "but if I was presented with the same deal again that we got to buy it, I probably wouldn’t take it".

 He also said that being so open with supporters may have been a mistake.